Viola Sella

 Viola Sella (born 18 July 2006) is an Italian rhythmic gymnast.
-On the national level, she is a two-time (2023, 2024) Italian National all-around bronze medalist.
+On the national level, she is a three-time (2023, 2024, 2026) Italian National all-around bronze medalist.

 Personal life

 Sella was brought up to rhythmic gymnastics by her mother, Daniela Vergani, who is also her coach.
 She has one younger brother, Leo.

 Career

 In both 2019 and 2020, Sella won the Italian Gold Championship title for her age category.

 Junior

 In 2020, she was selected as a junior individual for the European Championships, where she was to perform only her clubs routine.
 However, the Italian delegation withdrew shortly before departure to avoid the risks associated with the COVID-19 pandemic.

-In 2021, she was selected to be part of the Italian national junior group that competed at the Junior European Championships in Varna, Bulgaria.
-They placed 4th in the group all-around and 7th in both the 5 balls and 5 ribbons finals.
+In 2021, she was selected to be part of the Italian national junior group alongside Chiara Badii, Alice Capozucco, Lorjen D'Ambrogio, Martina Lamberti and Gaia Pozzi.
+They competed at the 2021 Junior European Championships in Varna, Bulgaria, and placed 4th in the group all-around and 7th in both the 5 balls and 5 ribbons finals.